MSJawad/ANN-Bank-Solutions/README.md

 ## Concepts used
 Artificial Neural Networks

 Backpropogation

-Reinforced Learning etc
+Reinforced Learning etc.

-After the initial neural network had been built, a lot of the code after was used to check and improve the accuracy, and implemented methods such as dropout for a more independent batch of nodes, hence improving accuracies on the testing set
+After the initial neural network had been built, a lot of the code after was used to check and improve the accuracy, and implemented methods such as dropout for a more independent batch of nodes, hence improving accuracies on the testing set(and prevent overtraining),and grid search for testing ideal parameters for the neural network

 ## Dependancies
 Keras